anonymouslyanonymous1/Marking-Companion/README.md

         - ShadCN's Components and Blocks
         - These helped speed up the redesign process astronomically
 - Upgraded to Gemini-2.0-Flash from Gemini-1.5-Flash
 - Rewrote the prompts so that they are more verbose
+- Now instead of filling up the text area with a *, students can now skip questions by leaving the textarea empty
 - In the `exams/[year]` route **added**:
     - Timer : So that students can adapt to exam conditions
     - Ability to view (desktop) or download (mobile/tablet) the extracts/source booklets/ insert